patchkez/relayduino/README.md

 # Content

 # Preparation
 Arduino Nano is the actual platform.

+# Flashing bootloader
 To sucessfully use arduino nano on masterboard you need to flash optiboot bootloader to it.
-There is script which uploads optiboot to arduino nano using usbtiny in code/bootloader.
+There is bat script which uploads optiboot to arduino nano using usbtiny in [code/bootloader](code/bootloader).
 It requires usbtinyisp board connected to arduino nano and arduino ide to be installed.
 Flash take around 3 seconds.
+[Here](code/README.md) are more details how to flash bootloader with optiboot.

+# Flashing firmware
+On Windows use XLoader (http://xloader.russemotto.com/), on linux use avrdude.
+Download and flash right firmware depending on board you are flashing.

-When done, connect arduino nano using usb cable to pc and use XLoader utility to flash required firmware.
+Connect arduino nano using usb cable to pc and use XLoader utility to flash required firmware.
 Use input or outputmaster_firmware_nano328.hex files, setup xloader as following:
 - hex file: specify firmware file
 - device: Uno (atmega 328)